|Teaching method||Contact hours|

 - analyse situations of hunger and malnutrition from a human rights perspective;

-- connect food-related social issues to the international human rights legal framework;
+- connect food-related social issues to the international human rights and international criminal legal framework;

-- explain the different ways in which legal scholars and social scientists approach the right to food;
+- explain how legal scholars and social scientists approach the right to food;

-- design research on human rights issues, particularly on the right to food, using law and social science research methods.
+- design research on human rights issues, particularly on the right to food;

 - classroom lectures;

 - group discussion in tutorials;

 The course is assessed through 3 assignments, all written in teams of 2 or 3 students (same team for all 3 assignments).